 Connecticut College has been participating in this survey on a roughly biannual basis since 2006; this ongoing participation helps us evaluate services on a longitudinal basis.
 The survey is administered by a nonprofit group headquartered at Bryn Mawr College.

-More about the MISO Survey, including contact information for the survey providers and a list of 2016 participating institutions, can be found here.
-For more information about the MISO Survey on campus, contact Fred Folmer, research and instruction librarian/special projects coordinator for IS, at 860-439-2272 or by email, or Lee Hisle, vice president of Information Services and librarian of the College, at 860-439-2650 or by email.
+More about the MISO Survey, including contact information for the survey providers and a list of 2016 participating institutions, can be found here (https://www.misosurvey.org/).
+For more information about the MISO Survey on campus, contact Ariela McCaffrey, research support and outreach librarian, email@example.com, or Lee Hisle, vice president of Information Services and librarian of the College, at 860-439-2650 or by email.